menasriasoumia/factor-analysis/README.md

-# PGAN
+# factor analyis
-You will find in this folder the implementaton for PGAN1 and PGAN2 framworks.
-Paper titled : PGAN Framework for Synthesizing Sensor Data Privately.
+You will find in this folder the implementaton for Research on Key technologies of activity recognition and identity privacy protection from accelerometer data